TritonVM/triton-vm/specification/src/zero-knowledge.md

 interpolation.
 This method for obtaining $r_i(X)$ works for *any* trace polynomial $t_i(X)$.

 Since the target domain of the low-degree extension step, also known as the LDT domain, is a disjoint set from the trace domain, it follows that $h$ rows of the low-degree extended trace are independent of the trace.
 Let $t$ be the number of in-domain rows queried by the low-degree test.
-Obviously, $h \geqslant t$, but this alone is not enough because there are also out-of-domain rows released in the course of the DEEP-ALI protocol.
+Obviously, $h \geqslant t$ must be true for independence, but this alone is not enough because there are also out-of-domain rows released in the course of the DEEP-ALI protocol.
 For these rows we must take into account the extension degree $e$ as well as the fan-in $f$ of the AIR circuit.
 Since the out-of-domain indeterminate $\alpha$ lives in the extension field, one out-of-domain row of the main table is equivalent to $e$ base field rows.
 Furthermore,